VillanuevaK/PythonCheatSheet/README.md

 for n in nums.dropFirst() {
     // do stuff starting on the seconds loop
 }
+nums.enumerated().dropFirst() //we can do this if we want enumerated.
+NOTE: if you put dropFirst().enumerated() aka reverse which goes first, the indexs will be off

 // Using stride to create steps for i in stride(from: 0, through: 10, by: 2) { // Includes 10